eva0034/vortex-ford-plymouth-theme/README.md

 # Test

-* go to the downloaded `vortex-ubuntu-plymouth-theme` folder from terminal, it can be done with the following command
+* go to the downloaded `vortex-debian-plymouth-theme` folder from terminal, it can be done with the following command
 ```
-cd /PATH/TO/vortex-ubuntu-plymouth-theme
+cd /PATH/TO/vortex-debian-plymouth-theme
 ```
 or by opening the folder with your file explorer and going to RIGHT-CLICK > Open in Terminal
 * make the `show-splash.sh` file executable, it can be done with the following command